pkgcraft/pkgcraft/README.md

 the pkgcraft ecosystem relies on bash which isn't thread-friendly in any fashion.

-To run tests across all crates use: `cargo nextest run --all-features --tests`
+To run all workspace tests use: `cargo nextest run --all-features --workspace --tests`

 For bugs or other requests use [issues].